-Budapest is considered by many to be one of the hidden treasures of Europe.
-It is a thriving city of modern bridges, cafes and markets amid an eclectic mix of architectural styles that reflect Budapest’s unique history.
+Considered by many to be one of the hidden treasures of Europe, Budapest is a thriving city of modern bridges, cafés, and markets amid an eclectic mix of architectural styles that reflect the area's unique history.
 The Danube River splits the city of Budapest into its two halves, Buda and Pest.
-On the Buda side, Castle Hill, the Royal Palace and Old Town are sites not to be missed.
-Wait until darkness falls for a breathtaking view of the river with the lights of the seven bridges, the castle and the Parliament building reflected on the water.
-Pest is the political and economic heart of the city.
-Its main symbol is the Parliament, which is one of the most recognizable structures in Budapest.
-Visitors should explore the central market for anything from souvenirs to dinner, or visit one of Budapest’s renowned thermal baths.
+Buda consists of beautiful sites such as Castle Hill, the Royal Palace, and Old Town, and Pest is the political and economic heart of the city.

 Students will study through the study abroad provider Academic Programs International (API).
+Learn more about our parntership with API by clicking here.
 Students who choose to study abroad in Budapest will attend classes through the International Study Programs (ISP) department of the Corvinus University.One of the leading universities for economics in Hungary and Central Europe, Corvinus University hosts approximately 17,000 students annually.
 The International Study Programs department was established in 1990 with the purpose of welcoming international students for study abroad sessions as well as for degree programs.
 Throughout its history, the ISP has welcomed over 5,000 students from 83 countries.
 Visiting students can choose from a variety of classes in economics, business, social sciences and public administration.
 The courses are designed in an American format and taught in English.

-- Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola, so that you are prepared for an academic course load in Athens
+- Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola, so that you are prepared for an academic course load in Budapest

 - This program serves primarily Business majors, but other majors may apply.